KillrVideo/killrvideo-dse-config/README.md

 recommendation engine is implemented by setting the `KILLRVIDEO_GRAPH_REPLICATION` environment variable.

 ### Enabling authentication and authorization
-This container can optionally create administrative and/or standard (application) roles:
+This container can optionally use administrative and/or standard (application) roles and even create the roles on
+request:

+- Using an administrator role - if the environment variables `KILLRVIDEO_ADMIN_USERNAME` and `KILLRVIDEO_ADMIN_PASSWORD` are set, the provided values will be used as the credentials for configuration steps requiring administrative privileges
-- Administrative role - if the environment variable `KILLRVIDEO_CREATE_ADMIN_USER` is set to true, an administrative role with the credentials specfied by the `KILLRVIDEO_ADMIN_USERNAME` and `KILLRVIDEO_ADMIN_PASSWORD` environment variables will be created, and the default admin user (cassandra/cassandra) will be removed.
+- Creating an administrator role - if the environment variable `KILLRVIDEO_CREATE_ADMIN_USER` is set to true, an administrative role with the credentials specfied by the `KILLRVIDEO_ADMIN_USERNAME` and `KILLRVIDEO_ADMIN_PASSWORD` environment variables will be created, and the default admin user (cassandra/cassandra) will be removed.
 This is particularly useful for desktop deployments.
+- Using an application role - if the environment variables `KILLRVIDEO_DSE_USERNAME` and `KILLRVIDEO_DSE_PASSWORD` are set, the provided values will be used as the credentials for configuration steps that don't require administrative privileges
-- Application role - if the environment variable `KILLRVIDEO_CREATE_DSE_USER` is set to true, a role with the credentials specfied by the `KILLRVIDEO_DSE_USERNAME` and `KILLRVIDEO_DSE_PASSWORD` environment variables will be created.
+- Creating an application role - if the environment variable `KILLRVIDEO_CREATE_DSE_USER` is set to true, a role with the credentials specfied by the `KILLRVIDEO_DSE_USERNAME` and `KILLRVIDEO_DSE_PASSWORD` environment variables will be created.
 This role will be granted permissions required by the KillrVideo application.
 The same username/password environment variables be provided to clients (containers) in the KillrVideo ecosystem such as the web application and test data generator in order for them to authenticate to DSE.

-For additional information on running DSE nodes within Docker as part of a KillrVideo deployment, please see the Docker page
+For additional information on running DSE nodes within Docker as part of a KillrVideo deployment, please see the [KillrVideo Docker documentation page][docker-doc].

 ## Builds and Releases